getreu/stringsext/doc/source/stringsext--man.md

 **-a** *AF*, **\--ascii-filter**=*AF*

 :   Apply ASCII-Filter.
+After the string-findings had been decoded into
-    After the string-findings had beed decoded into UTF-8, the ASCII-filter is one of the 4 filters all output lines have to pass before being printed.
-The ASCII-filter is applied solely to Unicode characters in `U+0000..U+007F`.
+    UTF-8, the ASCII-filter is one of the 4 filters all string-findings have to pass before being printed.
+The ASCII-filter is applied to Unicode characters in "`U+0000..U+007F`" only.
 The filter parameter AF decides which of these codes will pass the filter.
-AF is a 128 bit integer, where each bit is mapped to one of the above character-range, e.g. the character `U+0020` will pass the filter only, if bit no. 32 (=0x20) is set.
-An unset bit no. 32 will instruct the filter to reject all character `U+0020`.
+AF is some 128 bit integer, where each bit is mapped to one character in the above character-range, e.g. the character "`U+0020`" will pass the filter only, if bit no. 32 (=0x20) is set.
+If the filter is configured with bit no. 32 cleared, all characters "`U+0020`" will be rejected.

-    The integer AF is notated in hexadecimal with prefix `0x...`.
+    The integer AF is notated in hexadecimal with prefix "`0x...`".
-    For the most common use-cases, predefined filters can be set: e.g. alias names like `All-Ctrl` or `All-Ctrl+Wsp` are shorthand terms for ASCII-filters "all codes, but no control-codes" or "all codes, including white-space, but no control-codes.
+    For the most common use-cases, predefined filters can be set: e.g. alias names like "`All-Ctrl`" or "`All-Ctrl+Wsp`" are shorthand terms for ASCII-filters "all codes, but no control-codes" or "all codes, including white-space, but no control-codes.
-    See the output of `--list-encodings` for more details about filter-names.
+    See the output of "`--list-encodings`" for more details about filter-names.

 **-c**, **\--no-metadata**

 :   Suppress all metadata in output.
-    `stringsext` presents its string-findings in one or more output-lines.
+    "`stringsext`" presents its string-findings in one or more output-lines.
 Each line shows some meta information before printing the finding itself.
-See the section `Output Format` for more information about metadata.
+See the section "`Output Format`" for more information about metadata.

 **-d**, **\--debug-options**

 :   Show how command-line-options are interpreted.
-When set, `stringsext`
+When set, "`stringsext`"
     prints an exhaustive filter parameter synoptic.
 Can be used for debugging to check how the present command-line-arguments are interpreted or for documentation purpose.
 Does not run the scanner.